matthiasware/pycutest/README.md

 - add more sample code

 ### Reference
 The implementation in  [HERE]("https://github.com/kenjydem/CUTEST.py.git") didn't work for me, but may work for you.
-It is a bit more sophisticated.
+It is a bit more sophisticated so make sure to check that out.

 ### Dependencies
 - **Linux** (Although an adaption for MAC should be straightforward)